CumulusNetworks/docs/content/cumulus-netq-47/Installation-Management/Upgrade-NetQ/Upgrade-System.md

 ```
 sudo /home/cumulus/./backup_restore_configs.py --preupgrade
 ```
-Next, clear the current install state and save the current database.
+Next, clear the install state and save the database from the decommissioned appliance.
 In cluster deployments, run this command on the master node:

 ```
 cumulus@<hostname>:~$ netq bootstrap reset keep-db purge-images